Your Guide to Moving to Orlando

 Orlando at a glance:

-- The greater Orlando metro area is a fast-growing region, adding an average of 1,000 new residents per week.
+- The greater Orlando metro area is a fast-growing region, with a population of 878,217.

 - With a median age of around 34, Orlando is a great choice for young professionals.
 In fact, more than 39% of residents hold a Bachelor’s degree or higher.

 - Are you looking for a new adventure?
 Well, you can do it on a dime in Orlando!
-According to Payscale, the overall cost of living in the city is 5% lower than the national average.
+The overall cost of living in the city is 8% lower than the national average.

 - Although the Orlando-area theme parks — Walt Disney World and Universal Orlando — are massive employers, 80% of Orlando residents work outside the tourism sector.
 Ranked #1 for job growth, Orlando is a major player in aerospace and defense, biotech, life sciences and healthcare, simulation technology, and other high-tech industries.